Gottfried Helnwein: Life

+Career and education

 Helnwein had a strict Roman Catholic upbringing.
-As a student he organized plays and art exhibitions at the Catholic Marian Society (Marianische Kongregation) of the Jesuit University Church in Vienna.

-1965 he enrolled at the "Higher Federal Institution for Graphic Education and Experimentation" in Vienna (Höhere Bundes-Graphische Lehr- und Versuchsanstalt, Wien).

-In the following years he started his first performances for small audiences where he cut his face and hands with razor blades and bandaged himself.
+As a student he organized plays and art exhibitions at the Catholic Marian Society of the Jesuit University Church in Vienna.
+In 1965, he enrolled at the Higher Federal Institution for Graphic Education and Experimentation.
+In the following years, he started his first performances for small audiences where he cut his face and hands with razor blades and bandaged himself.

-From 1969 to 1973 he studied at the University of Visual Art in Vienna (Akademie der Bildenden Künste, Wien).

-He was awarded the Master-class prize (Meisterschulpreis) of the University of Visual Art, Vienna, the Kardinal-König prize and the Theodor-Körner prize.
+From 1969 to 1973, he studied at the University of Visual Art in Vienna.
+He was awarded a Master-class prize (Meisterschulpreis) of the University of Visual Art, Vienna, the Kardinal-König prize and the Theodor-Körner prize.

-In 1983 Helnwein met Andy Warhol in his Factory in New York City, who posed for a series of photo-sessions.

-Helnwein was offered a chair by the University of Applied Sciences in Hamburg in 1982.
+Helnwein was offered a chair by the Hamburg University of Applied Sciences in 1982.
 When his demand to admit also children to study at the university was rejected, he declined.

-In 1985 Rudolf Hausner, recommended Helnwein as his successor as professor of the master-class for painting at the University of Visual Art in Vienna, but Helnwein left Vienna and moved to Germany.
+In 1983, Helnwein met Andy Warhol in his Factory in New York City, who posed for a series of photo-sessions.
+In 1985, Rudolf Hausner recommended Helnwein as his successor as professor of the master-class for painting at the University of Visual Art in Vienna, but Helnwein left Vienna and moved to Germany.

-He bought a medieval castle close to Cologne and the Rhine-river.
-Four years later in 1989 he established a studio in Tribeca New York and thenceforth spent his time between the United States and Germany.
+Helnwein bought a medieval castle close to Cologne and the Rhine-river.
+Four years later, in 1989, he established a studio in Tribeca, New York, and thenceforth spent his time between the United States and Germany.

-Helnwein moved to Dublin, Ireland in 1997 and one year later, he bought Castle Gurteen de la Poer in County Waterford.

-In 2002 he established a studio in downtown Los Angeles and he lives and works since then in Ireland and Los Angeles.
+Helnwein moved to Dublin, Ireland, in 1997 and one year later he bought the Castle Gurteen de la Poer in County Waterford.
+In 2002, he established a studio in downtown Los Angeles and he lives and works since then in Ireland and Los Angeles.

-Helnwein has four children with his wife Renate: Cyril, Mercedes, Ali Elvis and Wolfgang Amadeus, who are all artists.
-In 2004 Helnwein received Irish citizenship.